 Data Lakes and Warehouses are not identical, but are compatible with a configurable mapping.
 This mapping helps you to identify and manage the differences between the two storage solutions, so you can easily understand how the data in each is related.

 Data Lakes and Warehouses offer different sync frequencies:

 - Warehouses can sync up to once an hour, with the ability to set a custom sync schedule and selectively sync collections and properties within a source to Warehouses.

-- Data Lakes offers 12 syncs in a 24 hour period, and does not offer custom sync schedules or selective sync.
+- Data Lakes offers 12 syncs in a 24 hour period, and doesn’t offer custom sync schedules or selective sync.

 Segment’s 99% guarantee of no duplicates for data within a 24 hour look-back window applies to data in Data Lakes and Warehouses.